 Another perk that has recently changed for Key members is the availability of private hours for several of the onboard activities.
 Initially, RCI set aside several one-hour blocks each cruise for VIP access to activities like FlowRider, rock wall climbing, ice skating, and the zip line.

 Additionally, the private hours take place during off-peak times.
-This is understandable, since limiting super-popular activities to a small number of guests during the busiest hours could anger a lot of cruisers.
+This is understandable, since limiting a popular activity to a few guests during the busiest hours could anger a lot of cruisers.
 But keep this in mind if you’re looking forward to enjoying this perk.
-You might not be interested in trying the FlowRider at 9 AM, or climbing the rock wall at 5 PM—but those are common times for Key private hours.
+You might not be interested in trying the FlowRider at 9 AM, or right before dinner—but those are common times for The Key private hours.

-Private hours vary by ship and sailing, and the schedule is delivered to your stateroom on embarkation day.
+Private hours vary by ship and sailing, and the schedule will be delivered to your stateroom on embarkation day.